 6. Paint the Tiles

 Re-tiling is an expensive and intensive job.
 You’ve got to pull all of the existing tiles off the wall before you can clean the wall off and start installing new ones.
-Meanwhile, all those old tiles end up in landfill.
+Meanwhile, all those old tiles end up in landfills.
 What if your tiles are still in perfect condition?
 They don’t match your new color scheme, but you can fix that.

 It’s possible to paint your new tiles, making them match up with the new look without ever having to remove them from the wall.
 This is something it’s best to have an expert handle, as they can etch and paint the tiles safely.
 Once it’s done though, those tiles will look brand new.